-With respect to a voluntary leave of absence for medical reasons, the Associate Director for Student Support Services and/or the Associate Dean for Enrollment and Student Services ordinarily will consult with Harvard University Health Services (which may consider information from the student's current and/or former health care providers, if made available by the student), as well as with others at HGSE as appropriate.
-Please note that Ph.D. in Education students considering a Leave of Absence should consult the GSAS Student Handbook.
+With respect to a voluntary leave of absence for medical reasons, the Senior Associate Director for Student Support Services ordinarily will consult with Harvard University Health Services (which may consider information from the student's current and/or former health care providers, if made available by the student), as well as with others at HGSE as appropriate.
+Please note that Ph.D. in Education students considering a Leave of Absence should consult with the Director for Doctoral Studies and the GSAS Student Handbook.
+International students with an active F-1 or J-1 record should contact their advisor at the Harvard International Office to discuss the potential impacts of a leave of absence on their immigration status.